laoshanlung/laoshanlung.github.io/_posts/2015-05-30-callback-and-promise.markdown

 });
 {% endhighlight %}

-Much better now, but `bind` is a huge performance hurdle when using is highload environment.
+Much better now, but `bind` is a huge performance hurdle when using in highload environment.

 ### Wrong chain
 There are cases that I need to generate a promise chain based on some certain conditions.